Purchases made through links earn us a small commission, at no extra cost to you.

 We delved into history, touring historic homes and learning about the people that helped shape Key West into the city it is today.

 And of course, we made sure to get on “island time” by slowing down, relaxing on the waterfront and taking it all in!

 So, here’s a look at how we spent our 3 days in Key West.
 We stayed away from the more “touristy” activities and locations like Duval Street.
 The result was a trip that focused on outdoor and historic experiences that to us, felt like authentic, unspoiled Key West.
-We honestly wouldn’t change a thing, other than book a longer trip next time!
+We honestly wouldn’t change a thing about our Key West itinerary, other than book a longer trip next time!

 Note: All links will open in a new window for your convenience.

 Day 1- Enjoy Some Water Sports and a Sunset Sail